hmralavi/Tutorials/install_tensorflow_gpu_ubuntu.md

 ## Enable GPU support

-for some reason, tensorflow cannot detect cuda libraries. so we need to add them to environmental variable.
+for some reason, tensorflow cannot detect cuda libraries (specially if your python environment is in a custom path). so we need to add cuda libraries to the system's environmental variables.

 to do so, run this in the terminal: